MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-plan-deploy/includes/6-integration-options.md

 In the context of Azure Stack HCI deployment, Azure Site Recovery provides support for the following disaster recovery scenarios:

-- Disaster recovery of Hyper-V VMs not managed by System Center Virtual Machine Manager (SCVMM) from an on-premises location to Azure with Site Recovery-based replication.
+- Disaster recovery of Hyper-V VMs not managed by System Center Virtual Machine Manager (SCVMM) from an Azure Stack HCI cluster to Azure with Site Recovery-based replication.
-- Disaster recovery of Hyper-V VMs managed by SCVMM from an on-premises location to Azure with Site Recovery-based replication.
+- Disaster recovery of Hyper-V VMs managed by SCVMM from an Azure Stack HCI cluster to Azure with Site Recovery-based replication.
-- Disaster recovery of Hyper-V VMs managed by SCVMM between two on-premises locations using Hyper-V Replica-based replication.
+- Disaster recovery of Hyper-V VMs managed by SCVMM between two Azure Stack HCI clusters by using Hyper-V Replica-based replication.